 But how do you develop the skills to do this, and help others to do so, when there is no time for learning?

-Next month we’re hosting an evening of shared inquiry exploring questions for times of discontinuous change.
+Next month we're hosting an evening of shared inquiry exploring questions for times of discontinuous change.
 We will look at:

 - How can you take a pragmatic approach to violent changes of direction?

 - How can you and your colleagues develop the resilience to be vulnerable with each other?

 - How can you reflect and learn on the job?